comrade-coop/wetonomy/README.md

 ### Governance
 Governance module contains **Members**, **Groups** and **Voting**
 * **Member** is an agent that represent users in the organization.
-Being a member you get the permissions to vote, track work, create new decisions in the voting ect.
+Being a member you get the permissions to vote, track work, create new decisions in the voting etc.

 * **Group** is an agent that gathers together Members so that they have common permissions.
-This is implemented via **rowarding**
+This is implemented via **rewarding**

 * **Voting** is the central governance mechanism.
-It can perform any kind of action as long as this is defined in the organization genezis, if you don't give the voting permissions it cannot operate.
+It can perform any kind of action as long as this is defined in the organization genesis, if you don't give the voting permissions it cannot operate.

 ### Token Flow
-This are the dynamics of the organizations.
-For example when you track work a reward token is minted, when investor makes investition he receives debt token, when salary is paid tokens are transferred ect.
+These are the dynamics of the organizations.
+For example when you track work a reward token is minted, when investor makes investment he receives debt token, when salary is paid tokens are transferred etc.
 The main idea is everything to be automated and once created the organization works from itself.
 The core components here are **TokenManager** and **TokenActionAgent**
-* **TokenManager** is responsible for mintint, transfering, burning and keeping track of tokens.
+* **TokenManager** is responsible for minting, transferring, burning and keeping track of tokens.
-* **TokenActionAgent** is responsible for customly defined actions.
-You can assign to it differend **Triggers** for example when member traks work TokenActionAgent can mint tokens for reward.
+* **TokenActionAgent** is responsible for custom defined actions.
+You can assign to it different **Triggers** for example when member tracks work TokenActionAgent can mint tokens for reward.
 ![alt text](https://github.com/comrade-coop/wetonomy/blob/master/docs/TokenFlow.png "Token Flow Diagram")

 ### Work Management